FAQ

 You may apply using OTCAS, however, the CSU system requires all applicants to use Cal State Apply.
 You have a few options: Apply using Cal State Apply only.
 Or, if you apply using OTCAS, you MUST complete the application 100% AND apply using Cal State Apply.
 If you are applying using both OTCAS and Cal State Apply, the only item we are able to pull from the OTCAS portal are your Letters of Recommendation.
 Therefore, only in this case, you may bypass the Letters of Recommendation in Cal State Apply.
 The rest of the Cal State Apply application must be completed.
 If you are only applying via Cal State Apply, you must complete the Letters of Recommendation section.

-No. An essay is not required in the MSOT Application Packet for the Department.
-The Application to the University, however, asks for a personal statement.
+No. An essay or personal statement is not required in the Application Packet for the Department.
+Be sure to complete the supplemental questions that are included in the application.

 4. It was announced that attendance to an Info Session is required.
 What should I do if I am unable to attend an Info Session because I live out-of-state?